Fantomas42/django-blog-zinnia/README.rst

   >>> TWITTER_USER = 'your twitter username'
   >>> TWITTER_PASSWORD = 'your twitter password'

-Now in admin, you have the possibilty to post an update containing your entry title and the short url your the entry.
+Now in admin, you have the possibilty to post an update containing your entry's title and the shortened url of your entry.

 Templatetags
 ============